 Richmond Wandera, a Compassion Graduate who grew up in Uganda, has today (18 October 2019) been appointed to the Board of Trustees of Christian child development charity Compassion UK.

-Compassion UK board members Richmond Wandera, Cathy Clarke and Shaun Sinniah.
+mpassion UK board members Richmond Wandera, Cathy Clarke and Shaun Sinnia

 A story of hope